A road trip is an incredible way to see a country, especially when taking in some of the best places in Britain to visit.

 A long time ago, Snowdonia was once part of the seabed, before towering up to be the tallest mountain in Wales.
-This means, if you’re really fortunate, you can spot a few fossils and even shells along your hike.
+This means, that if you’re really fortunate, you can spot a few fossils and even shells along your hike.
 Keep your eyes peeled.

 11.)
 See the city of Birmingham

 Birmingham is one of Britain’s largest cities, with places like the Bullring, the Museum of Art and the many secret spots that most visitors to the city often miss.

 Oxford is only around 1 hour from central London, making this a really easy place to visit for a day trip away.
 Take a tour around the famous colleges, and enjoy one of the oldest institutions in all the world.

 Blenheim Palace is a country house like no other!
 Being one of the grandest homes in Britain, it easily earns its place on your road trip.
 Take a tour of the house and the manicured gardens too.